 Why God?
 I have not heard this question asked much… if at all.
 Debate focuses mostly on whose God is best, the nature of God, or does God even exist.
 Asking, “Why do we believe in God” is more of a zoological approach to this issue.
 That is the place to begin; after all, we are animals first.

-I’ve long see the God idea as an emergent property of our social need for leadership, i.e., ‘an alpha male’.
+I’ve long seen the God idea as an emergent property (p.121) of our social need for leadership, i.e., an alpha male.
 All social primate groups have some individual serving this unifying role.
-Being thinking apes, it is natural that we would imagine the existence of an alpha-leader God in his alpha-home Heaven.
-Being social apes, it is also natural that we’d enjoy gathering to share in the believing experience.
-A recent article in Science News, Connected at church, happy with life, offered some support for the why of it all.
+Being thinking apes, it is natural to imagine the existence of an alpha-leader God in his alpha-home Heaven.
+Being social apes, we also enjoy gathering to share in the believing experience.
+Google [Science Connected at church, happy with life] for research on this.

-Here are a few excerpts from the article that caught my eye…
+Here are a few excerpts that caught my eye…

 Researchers have long noted that religious people report higher levels of happiness and well-being than nonreligious folk.
 Lim and Putnam offer a rare glimpse, based on telephone surveys of a national sample of 1,915 adults in 2006 and 2007, of how religion improves quality of life.
 “Our evidence shows that it is not really going to church and listening to sermons or praying that makes people happier, but making church-based friends and building social networks there,” Lim says.

 What’s more, spiritual aspects of religion do little to further well-being, the researchers say.
 Neither survey participants who “personally experience the presence of God” nor those who often “personally feel God’s love in life” report more well-being than people who do not.
 Volunteers who do and don’t believe in God or heaven with absolute certainty display comparable satisfaction with their lives.

 Being on the same page of belief enhances the feeling of mutual connection.